School of Trades and Technology Menu

-Apprenticeship programs provide the knowledge and skills required of a certified tradesperson.
-These programs involve a combination of work-based training and technical training leading to a provincial and/or national industry training credential.
+The apprenticeship program involves a combination of work-based training and technical training leading to a provincial and/or national industry training credential.
 Apprenticeship programs vary in length, though most take about four years to complete.
 Upon completion of the required training and work-based hour requirements, students will have the opportunity to write the interprovincial Red Seal exam, which is the certification/endorsement for most trades.

 How do I apply for apprenticeship technical training?

 How do I apply for Youth Train in Trades Foundation training?

 How do I become indentured as an apprenticeship?

 You or your employer can print the Apprentice and Sponsor Registration Form from the Industry Training Authority website.
-Completed agreements are sent to ITA Customer Service.
+Completed agreements are sent to SkilledTradesBC Customer Service.
 You will receive confirmation of your registration and a tradeworker identification number through the mail.

 Do I receive EI benefits while I am taking the technical training portion of my apprenticeship?